xuyuji9000/reading/README.md

 - [Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes](https://arxiv.org/abs/0812.4360)

   > Author: Juergen Schmidhuber

+- The Perfect Dictatorship: China in the 21st Century

+    > Can not find this book on douban